hrosicka/DogDiary/README.md

   ![](https://github.com/hrosicka/DogDiary/blob/master/doc/SaveImage.png)

+## How to Change the Background Color

+- Locate the "Background Color" label and the adjacent dropdown menu in the button section of the application.
+- Click on the dropdown menu to reveal the list of available colors.
+- Select your desired color from the list.
+The application's background will immediately update to reflect your choice.

 ## Handling Empty Content for Buttons

 The application handles situations where the user clicks buttons for working with images or text before any content (dog image or cat fact) has been loaded.
 In these cases, an information message box is displayed with a warning.
 Specifically: